-Based on the 2022 comprehensive review, the Corporation's director base retainer, Chair base retainer and certain Committee Chair retainers were increased to continue to position them within the 25th to 50th percentile of the comparator group, consistent with the Corporation's past practice.
+Based on the 2022 comprehensive review, the Corporation's director base retainer, Chair base retainer and certain committee Chair retainers were increased in August 2022 to continue to position them within the 25th to 50th percentile of the comparator group, whilst also taking into account the relative complexity and unique characteristics of the Corporation.
 The review also resulted in a change to the method of payment of director and Chair base retainers.
 Effective January 1, 2023, such retainers are paid 50% in cash and 50% in equity (DSUs); whereas, previously, director and Chair base retainers were paid 100% in cash, subject to directors meeting equity ownership requirements.
 No changes were made to the equity ownership guidelines applicable to non-executive directors, which were deemed appropriate based on the comprehensive independent review.